 For his latest release, 2017′s Salt, he pulled back from the expansiveness of his previous work, exploring feelings of ambiguity and ungroundedness by writing quiet, shifting, and intense music for piano and guitar inspired by estuaries, fault lines, tidal rivers, and other landscapes in flux.
 Seven Days called the album a “majestic entry into the composer’s catalog… replete with near-imperceptible embellishments and forward-thinking concepts,” and Junction called it “a poetry of tones and turns and motion and play that transcends everyday language.”

 In addition to his solo work, Ben has performed and recorded with a wide variety of other artists from across the spectrums of folk, classical, jazz, and rock music.
 He has composed string and horn arrangements for other artists' projects and recorded original scores for clients including Grand Teton National Park, Katmai National Park & Preserve, WHRB, Bristlecone Media, the Conservation Media Group, and the Harvard-Smithsonian Center for Astrophysics.
 In 2016, his piece “Carrying Capacity,” a string work inspired by ecological data collected at Isle Royale National Park, was premiered by Wild Shore New Music at their annual festival in Homer, Alaska and then performed at Park Service sites in New York City and Washington, DC.
+He has collaborated and performed with a diverse array of artists that includes Max García Conover, Stephanie Jenkins, Jamie Kallestad, David Berkeley, The Social Animals, Joel Thetford, Palaver Strings, and the Maine Youth Rock Orchestra, and he has worked extensively as the touring keyboardist/accordionist for Ghost of Paul Revere.

 For bookings, commissions, and other inquiries, please contact us here.